Navigating cancer can be a real challenge.

 How can I get help?

-If you’re a patient or caregiver, sign-up to be paired with a Peer Navigator who has experienced a similar type of cancer.
+If you're a patient or caregiver looking for support, sign up to be matched with a Peer Navigator:

 Here’s how to get started:

-• Contact us to learn more about PeerNav and access the PeerNav app.
+• Contact us to learn more about PeerNav and get access to the app.

 • Tell us about yourself and your needs in the PeerNav app.

-• Connect with your Peer Navigator in the PeerNav app.
+• Connect with your Peer Navigator directly through the PeerNav app.

-If you’re an experienced patient or caregiver, sign-up to help others navigate their cancer journey.
+If you’re an experienced patient or caregiver, you can sign-up to help others navigate their cancer journey.

 Here’s how to get started:

-• Participate in a screening interview with our program team.
+• Take part in a screening interview with our program team.

 • Complete the Peer Navigator Training Program.